 Your current air conditioning system has served you well over the years, but it’s starting to cause problems, parts are wearing out regularly, it isn’t working as well as it used to and the technician is visiting regularly.
-Also your utilities bills are on the increase, you were sure it never used to cost you so much to run in the past.
+Also, your utility bills are on the increase, you were sure it never used to cost you so much to run in the past.

 High Running Costs

 The increase in the cost of utilities may account for a part of the rise in running costs but the main reason for the higher cost is simply that older units become less efficient over time.